 - The Monster of the Week in the Buffy the Vampire Slayer episode "Gingerbread" brainwashes people into becoming this, (and has apparently been doing so for a long time).
 Buffy nearly gets burnt at the stake by her own mother before managing to kill it.

-- Uther Pendragon tries to ban magic in Merlin.
-At the time it's set, he has largely succeeded in destroying a culture.
+- Uther Pendragon tries to ban magic.
+At the time it's set, he has largely succeeded in destroying a culture (through unknown methods, as his elite knights have proven inept at defeating even a lone sorcerer, except by dumb luck).
 Most of the conflict in the story comes from people hating him for the various repressions and executions involved in this, usually with Arthur stuck squarely in the crossfire, and from Merlin trying to do his thing without getting outed and killed as a traitorous sorcerer.

 - The Bretonnians set themselves up as this, but hypocritically, since they have "Prophetesses" who can cast "prayers" that look suspiciously like the spells used by other factions.
 Similarly, the knights consider missile weapons and siege engines to be unchivalric, but are perfectly happy to let commoners field them.

-- It's less "Anti-" as much as it is simple mistrust.
+- It's less "Anti-" than simple mistrust.
 Magic-potential children in Brettonia are taken away by the Green Knight.
 The girls come back as Prophetesses, the boys don't come back at all.

-- In Age of Wonders II: Shadow Magic, the aptly named Phobian Empire is on a crusade against magic... or so they say, since their commanders actively use magic, which makes it a Type B.
+- In Age of Wonders II: Shadow Magic, the aptly named Phobian Empire is on a crusade against magic... or so they say, since their commanders actively use magic, which makes it a hypocritical example.

 - Not that the Qunari are above using the mages as living weapons, either, with each saarebas (dangerous thing) being handled by another Qunari as their keeper.
 Any saarebas that goes unsupervised is automatically assumed to be possessed by a demon, so the Qunari come across as fearing mages even more than the humans though, it's more like their philosophy doesn't allow them to act any other way.